S&P 500 edges higher as calm continues to reign for stocks

 - Run, don’t walk, to replace your iPhone battery for $29

+Illumina was at the front of the pack after after it reported preliminary results for fourth-quarter revenue, which easily topped analysts’ expectations.
+Shares of the company, which makes tools for genetic analysis, jumped $13.91, or 6.1 percent, to $240.97.

-Boston Scientific was at the front of the pack after it gave preliminary results for its revenue last quarter, which were stronger than Wall Street was expecting.
-The medical device company’s shares jumped $1.25, or 4.8 percent, to $27.06.
+Boston Scientific likewise gave preliminary results for its revenue last quarter, which were stronger than Wall Street was expecting.
+The medical device company’s shares rose $1.33, or 5.1 percent, to $27.14.

 SEASON’S GREETINGS: Target became the latest retailer to say it enjoyed a strong holiday season, and it raised its profit forecast for the year.
 The company also credited lower tax rates, which Washington approved last month as part of its tax overhaul, for the brighter outlook.